Welcome to Rob's plants

 toad, and even a fox and some deer on the odd occasion.
 Around Houston, we

-occasional lizard.
-There be snakes in them thar fields, but none on our
+(delightfully) lizards.
+There be snakes in them thar fields, but we've only

 What's going on?